watem-sedem/watem-sedem/docs/choices.rst

 digital elevation model.
 In areas where the routing is imposed by other rules (e.g. at parcel boundaries, in buffers,...) the slope of the direction in the routing can be different than the calculated slope by Zevenbergen and Thorne (1987).
-The Adjusted Slope-option gives the user the ability to correct the slope if the imposed routing targets a single cell instead of two cells.
+The *Adjusted Slope*-option gives the user the ability to correct the slope if the imposed routing targets a single cell instead of two cells.
 In this case the slope can be calculated by dividing the absolute value of the height difference between the source and target pixel,